 Suitable eye and hearing protection shall be worn when personnel are firing weapons during training and other special operations.

-When provided by the City of Mineola, body armor shall be worn by all officers when on duty or during special operations.
+When provided by the City of Mineola, body armor shall be worn by all officers when on patrol duty or during special operations.

 Reflective vests and gloves shall be worn when directing traffic.
 A lighted baton is recommended when directing traffic any time between one hour before sunset and one hour after sunrise, or anytime during inclement weather.

-Leather gloves or their protective equivalent shall be worn when searching persons or places where sharp objects may reasonably be encountered.
+Precautions should be taken (i.e. leather gloves or their protective equivalent shall be worn) when searching persons or places where sharp objects may reasonably be encountered.

-Disposable gloves shall be worn when handling any persons, clothing or equipment with bodily fluids on them.
+Disposable gloves should be worn when handling any persons, clothing or equipment with bodily fluids on them.
 Masks in combination with eye protection devices shall be worn whenever splashes, spray, spatter, or droplets of potentially infectious materials may be generated and eye, nose, or mouth contamination can be reasonably anticipated.
 For additional information, please refer to the Bloodborne Pathogen Safety section of this manual.

 Plastic mouthpieces or other authorized barrier/resuscitation devices shall be used whenever an officer performs CPR or mouth-to-mouth resuscitation.